davewalker5/RPi-WeatherStation/README.md

 ## About

+The RPi-WeatherStation is a simple home weather station based around a [Waveshare Raspberry Pi Zero WH](https://www.waveshare.com/wiki/Raspberry_Pi_Zero).

-The following is a table of supported sensors:
+The following is a table of the current supported sensors:

 | Measurement | Sensor | Reference |
 | --- | --- | --- |